moua0061/web-Sprint-Challenge-User-Interface-and-Git/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-    Align-items:center works on the horiontal on the main-axis.
+    Align-items:center works on the horizontal on the main-axis.

 5. Explain why git is valuable to a team of developers.